nmshd/documentation/_includes/scenarios/integrate/read-attribute-from-peer.md

 If the Recipient wants to accept the Request for reading Attributes, it must accept all ReadAttributeRequestItems for which the `mustBeAccepted` property is set to `true`.
 It is therefore not permitted, for example, for the Recipient to refuse to share its EMailAddress and instead share its PhoneNumber.
 {: .notice--info}

 The Recipient refuses to share its BirthDate with the Sender and accepts at least one ReadAttributeRequestItem of the RequestItemGroup.
 Also, the Recipient accepts the sharing of its EMailAddress and rejects the sharing of its PhoneNumber.
-If the `<...>` notation is used as a placeholder for the actual data as usual, it therefore responds to the Request for reading Attributes as follows:
+Thus, it responds to the Request for reading Attributes as follows, whereby the `<...>` notation is used as a placeholder for the actual data as usual:

 ```jsonc
 {